source-academy/modules/README.md

 Follow the instructions highlighted [here](https://github.com/source-academy/js-slang#usage) to build and link your local instance of Source implementations with your local instance of the Source Academy frontend.

-Follow the instructions to setup the Source Modules code repository with Source Academy frontend highlighted in the above section as per normal to use your local `js-slang` with your local `cadet-frontend` and Source Modules code repository.
+Follow the instructions to setup the Source Modules code repository with Source Academy frontend highlighted in the above section as per normal to use your local `js-slang` with your local `frontend` and Source Modules code repository.

 ### Development Guide